sterrettJD/HoMi/README.md

 ### Using HoMi on a cluster
 If running HoMi on a cluster with SLURM, please setup a [Snakemake SLURM profile](https://github.com/Snakemake-Profiles/slurm).
 This will handle submitting batch jobs for each sample for each step of the pipeline.
 Then, pass this the name of this profile to `HoMi.py <config_file> --profile <profile_name>`, no cores need to be passed.

+`src/profile_setup.py` is a script that can be used to setup a cluster profile for Slurm integration, with options for clusters with and without hyperthreaded cores.

 ### Conda environment building
 If conda environments have already been built, and you'd like snakemake to not build them, pass the argument `--conda_prebuilt`.
 This is particularly useful if running HoMi on a system with ARM architecture, like a Mac with M1/M2 chip.